How to Raise pH in a Pool Using Soda Ash (Step-by-Step)

 That second effect is where most problems come from.

 If alkalinity is already sitting high, adding soda ash fixes pH but quietly pushes alkalinity further out.
-That’s when water turns cloudy or becomes harder to stabilise later.
+Knowing the difference between Alkalinity and pH is crucial here; that’s when water turns cloudy or becomes harder to stabilise later.
 You don’t always see it immediately, but it shows up.

 So even if you don’t have a full test kit, at least be aware: this isn’t a single-variable adjustment.